-Our ATEX Express pipeline commenced operations in January 2014.
-ATEX Express transports ethane in southbound service from NGL fractionation plants located in Pennsylvania, West Virginia and Ohio to our Mont Belvieu storage complex.
+Our ATEX pipeline, which commenced operations in January 2014, transports ethane primarily southbound from NGL fractionation plants located in Pennsylvania, West Virginia and Ohio to our Mont Belvieu storage complex.
 The ethane extracted by these fractionation facilities originates from the Marcellus and Utica Shale production areas.
-In addition to newly constructed pipeline segments, significant portions of the ATEX Express pipeline consist of segments that were formerly used in refined products transportation service by our TE Products Pipeline.
-ATEX Express has an initial NGL transport capacity of 125 MBPD, expandable to at least 265 MBPD.
+In addition to newly constructed pipeline segments, significant portions of the ATEX pipeline consist of segments that were formerly used in refined products transportation service by our TE Products Pipeline.
+Initial throughput capacity for the ATEX pipeline is 125 MBPD, which could be expanded to approximately 265 MBPD with certain system modifications.

-ATEX Express terminates at our Mont Belvieu storage complex, which includes approximately 110 MMBbls of NGL and petroleum liquid storage capacity and an extensive pipeline distribution system.
-With the addition of our Aegis Pipeline now under construction, we will link Marcellus and Utica Shale-produced ethane to existing ethylene production facilities along the U.S. Gulf Coast and provide supply security to support construction of new cracking units currently planned at Texas and Louisiana petrochemical facilities.
-Also, since our distribution system supports our LPG export terminal on the Houston Ship Channel, ethane volumes delivered to Mont Belvieu via ATEX may enhance the prospects for U.S.-produced ethane being exported to international markets.
+The ATEX pipeline terminates at our Mont Belvieu storage facility, which includes approximately 110 MMBbls of NGL and petroleum liquid storage capacity and an extensive pipeline distribution system.
+With the addition of our Aegis pipeline (as discussed previously) we will link Marcellus and Utica Shale-produced ethane to existing ethylene production facilities along the U.S. Gulf Coast and provide supply security to support construction of new third-party ethylene plants currently planned in Texas and Louisiana.
+Also, ethane volumes delivered to Mont Belvieu via the ATEX pipeline may support our recently announced ethane export facility.